-Foundations is a six-week workshop series that introduces Syracuse University students to essential life-skills.
-Workshop topics include: community involvement, leadership, career development, financial wellness, healthy relationships and self-care, and physical health and nutrition.
-Students who attend all six sessions can enter to win a $1,000 Foundations Scholarship!
-See below for the upcoming series schedule and scholarship eligibility criteria.
+Foundations is a workshop series that introduces Syracuse University students to essential life-skills.
+Topics include: community involvement, leadership, career development, financial wellness, healthy relationships and self-care, physical health and nutrition, and information literacy.
+While this series is open to ALL students, undergraduate and master’s students who attend all sessions can enter a submission to win a $1,000 Foundations Scholarship.

 Scholarship Eligibility Criteria

-In order to be considered for a $1,000 scholarship you must be an undergraduate student, attend ALL six sessions, and submit ONE of the following by Thursday, 10/19 at 4:59 p.m. to Tracy Tillapaugh at email@example.com:
+In order to be considered for a $1,000 scholarship you must be an undergraduate or master’s student, attend ALL sessions, and submit ONE of the following to Tracy Bauer at email@example.com:

 - A double-spaced essay about what you learned from at least two topical areas and how you will apply what you learned to your life (750 words maximum, in Microsoft Word or PDF format)

-- A video/vlog of 3-5 minutes discussing what you learned from at least two topical areas and how you will apply what you learned to your life (you can submit a link to a video)
+- A video/vlog of 3-5 minutes discussing what you learned from at least two topical areas and how you will apply what you learned to your life (you would submit a link to the video)

 - A digital portfolio of photos and/or other creative media showing what you learned from at least two topical areas and how you will apply what you learned to your life (this option is open to your own interpretation; please let us know if you have any questions)

-A selection committee will select winner(s) and notify winner(s) during the awards session on Monday, October 23, 7 p.m..
-You do not have to be present to win.
+A selection committee will select winner(s) and notify winner(s) during the series awards session.

-Foundations is a collaborative effort between many Syracuse University departments and schools, including Career Services, The Office of Financial Literacy, Athletics, The Office of Health Promotion, and The Office of Engagement Programs – with more partnerships to come.
+Foundations is a collaborative effort between many Syracuse University departments and schools, including The Office of Financial Literacy, Athletics, The Office of Health Promotion, and The Office of Engagement Programs, Syracuse University Athletics, and The Office of Professional and Career Development – with more partnerships to come.

-If you are interested in participating or presenting as a Foundations partner, please email Derek Brainard, firstname.lastname@example.org, with a description of your topic and session, along with at least three desired outcomes from your presentation.
+If you are interested in participating or presenting as a Foundations partner, please email Mark H. Trumbo, firstname.lastname@example.org, with a description of your topic and session, along with at least three desired outcomes from your presentation.
 All participants will be reviewed and determined via committee.